rettopnivek/arfpam/README.md

 # arfpam

-Assorted R functions for processing, analysis, and modeling
+The R package **arfpam** provides assorted functions to help with a variety of common tasks when processing, plotting, analyzing, and modeling data.